 Aided by ceramics manufacturer Josiah Wedgwood, who produced thousands of medallions depicting a shackled slave and reading, “Am I Not a Man and a Brother?”
 Wilberforce began in the minority, but his steady work paid off.
 Similarly, in our own lifetimes, decades of work by the pro-life movement have at least reduced the rate of abortion in America.

 This is a time for bold talk, but “with grace, seasoned with salt” (Colossians 4:6).
-As Russell Moore of the SBC Ethics and Religious Liberty Commission puts it, we should be the “prophetic minority”—standing up for truth and righteousness, even when outnumbered—not the “silent minority” or the “cranky minority.”4
+As Russell Moore of the SBC Ethics and Religious Liberty Commission puts it, we should be the “prophetic minority”—standing up for truth and righteousness, even when outnumbered—not the “silent minority” or the “cranky minority.”5

-So, yes, there is plenty to do, and plenty of ways to have at it as we who fear the Lord “seek to persuade men” (2 Corinthians 5:11) of the truth of Scripture, including the plain teaching of Genesis with its doctrinal implications for all of Scripture and life.
+So, yes, there is plenty to do, and there are plenty of ways to have at it as we who fear the Lord “seek to persuade men” (2 Corinthians 5:11) of the truth of Scripture, including the plain teaching of Genesis with its doctrinal implications for all of Scripture and life.

 Engaging Culture as a Creationist

 by Mike Matthews, Answers editor in chief